Drive sales on autopilot with ecommerce-focused featuresSee Features

 Protect your server

-You also need to make sure your server is clean from any malware or bots.
-These harmful programs hijack your email domain or IP address to send bogus emails, so you can end up on a blacklist even if you haven’t done anything wrong.
+It is crucial to check that your server is clean of any malware or bots.
+These harmful programs hijack your email domain or IP address to send bogus emails, so you can end up on an email blocking list even if you haven’t done anything wrong.